14 Copywriting Skills Every Marketer Needs to Have

 Keep testing different types of headlines (such as “how-tos”) with varying numbers of words and tone (positive or negative), as preferences may vary based on your niche.

-An easy way to come up with powerful headlines is to use the free Headline Analyzer tool which analyzes your title for various factors such as type of words used and character count, and then grades your headline based on their emotional value, so you can tweak it to improve social shares and click-throughs.
+An easy way to come up with powerful headlines is to use the Headline Analyzer Studio tool which analyzes your title for various factors such as type of words used and character count, and then grades your headline based on their emotional value, so you can tweak it to improve social shares and click-throughs.

 Skill #11: Strong Understanding of the Marketing Funnel